MatsWenneker/PA1.1/12_commit_online.md

 Hello World
 Another line

-This is my online GitHub edit for PA1.1.
+This is my online GitHub edit for PA1.1. dfnjd

 Click on the green button 'Commit changes' which ask you for a commit message.
 The commit message can be useful for reviewing changes, however, especially when working with multiple people.
 It could be useful to write your commit message such that it completes the following sentence: _This commit will..._.